dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

   * Literals with no `spread_element` in them.
   * Literals with arbitrary ordering of any element type.

-* The *iteration type* of `..s_n` is the type of the *iteration variable* determined as if `s_n` were used as the expression being iterated over in a [`foreach_statement`](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement).
+* The *iteration type* of `..s_n` is the type of the *iteration variable* determined as if `s_n` were used as the expression being iterated over in a [`foreach_statement`](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/statements.md#1395-the-foreach-statement).
 * Variables starting with `__name` are used to represent the results of the evaluation of `name`, stored in a location so that it is only evaluated once.
 For example `__e1` is the evaluation of `e1`.
 * `List<T>`, `IEnumerable<T>`, etc. refer to the respective types in the `System.Collections.Generic` namespace.
 * The specification defines a [translation](#collection-literal-translation) of the literal to existing C# constructs.
-Similar to the [*query expression translation*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#11173-query-expression-translation), the literal is itself only legal if the translation would result in legal code.
+Similar to the [*query expression translation*](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#12203-query-expression-translation), the literal is itself only legal if the translation would result in legal code.
 The purpose of this rule is to avoid having to repeat other rules of the language that are implied (for example, about convertibility of expressions when assigned to storage locations).
 * An implementation is not required to translate literals exactly as specified below.
 Any translation is legal if the same result is produced and there are no observable differences in the production of the result.
   * For example, an implementation could translate literals like `[1, 2, 3]` directly to a `new int[] { 1, 2, 3 }` expression that itself bakes the raw data into the assembly, eliding the need for `__index` or a sequence of instructions to assign each value.
 Importantly, this does mean if any step of the translation might cause an exception at runtime that the program state is still left in the state indicated by the translation.

 * References to 'stack allocation' refer to any strategy to allocate on the stack and not the heap.
 Importantly, it does not imply or require that that strategy be through the actual `stackalloc` mechanism.
 For example, the use of [inline arrays](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/inline-arrays.md) is also an allowed and desirable approach to accomplish stack allocation where available.
+Note that in C# 12, inline arrays can't be initialized with a collection expression.
+That remains an open proposal.

 * Collections are assumed to be well-behaved.
 For example: